Distinct thermodynamic and dynamic effects produced by scale factors in conformally related Einstein-power-Yang-Mills black holes: Introduction

 \section{Introduction}

-General Relativity (GR) is the most widely accepted theory of gravitation because it has been tested by numerous observations.
-In particular, the direct observation of gravitational waves from a binary black hole merger reported by LIGO Scientific and Virgo Collaborations~\cite{GW} opens a new era of gravitational wave astrophysics.
-Despite the convincible experimental supports, GR encounters multiple severe problems.
-First of all, the singularity at the origin of spacetimes is inevitable, where the curvature is divergent and the current theory comes into failure.
+General Relativity (GR) is the most widely accepted theory of gravitation because it has been tested by numerous observations~\cite{Will}.
+Here we mention some recent experimental tests in support of GR from various aspects, such as from the gravitational wave~\cite{GW}, the black hole imaging~\cite{image}, and the X-ray~\cite{X-ray}, etc. Despite the convincible experimental supports, GR encounters multiple severe problems.
+First of all, the singularity at the center of black holes is inevitable, where the curvature is divergent and the current theory comes into failure.
 It is hard to believe that a physically complete theory would allow the existence of divergence.
-Secondly, GR was modified~\cite{Kip} to include a cosmological constant to explain the cosmic inflation.
+Secondly, GR encounters failure when it is directly applied into the area of cosmology.
+GR was modified~\cite{Kip} to include a cosmological constant to explain the cosmic inflation.
 From the perspective of modern views, the introduction of the cosmological constant term is merely a compromised disposal in order to explain the cosmic inflation, however, it does not provide an ultimate answer about the physical origin of this term.
-Although many fancy hypotheses have been proposed to explain this term, such as dark matter and dark energy~\cite{DM}, a persuasive experimental confirmation of these hypotheses is still beyond our reach.
+Meanwhile, it seems to be impossible to explain the observed line speed of the stardust on the galactic arms within the frame of GR because the gravity produced by the luminous matter in the galaxy cannot prevent the stardust from escaping with such a high speed.
+Although many fancy hypotheses have been proposed to explain these two difficulties, such as the dark energy (to explain the cosmic inflation) and the dark matter (to explain the speed of galactic stardust)~\cite{DM}, a persuasive experimental confirmation of these hypotheses is still beyond our reach.
 Thirdly, a satisfactory theory of quantum gravity has not been established.
 The essential problem is that GR is non-renormalizable in the perspective of quantum field theory (QFT), and many theories in which gravity is consistent with the frame of quantum theory are very complicated in formalism, {\em e.g.}, string theory~\cite{Polchinski}, thus they fail to make applicable predictions for physical observations.